jymesen-wang/2022-TNNLS-FSSC/README.md

 https://ieeexplore.ieee.org/document/9354504

 The code explanation:
-The main function of the code: ULGEmzy.m and FSSC.m You can use demo.m to perform FSSC clustering on USPS and Letter data sets.
+The main function of the code: AnchorGEN.m and FSSC.m You can use demo.m to perform FSSC clustering on USPS and Letter data sets.
 If you have any questions, please connect zhenyu.ma@mail.nwpu.edu.cn

 # Use of Main Function
-To use function 'ULGEmzy.m' for construct anchor graph, please follow the input/output format:
+To use function 'AnchorGEN.m' for constructing anchor graph, please follow the input/output format:

-[B,M] = ULGEmzy(X,numAnchor,numNeighbor,generateAnchor)
+[B,M] = AnchorGEN(X,numAnchor,numNeighbor,generateAnchor)

 Input:
 numAnchor: the number of anchors
 numNeighbor: the number of neighbors of anchor graph
-generateAnchor: option '1' means 'BKHK', '2' means 'kmeans', '3' means 'litekmeans'
+generateAnchor: option '1' means 'BKHK', '2' means 'kmeans++', '3' means 'kmeans', '4' means 'Random Selection'

 Output:
 B: anchor graph
 M: anchor data matrix

+Example for USPS(9298$times$256) data set: [B,M] = AnchorGEN(X,9,20,1)

 To use function 'FSSC.m' for self-supervised clustering, please follow the input/output format: